-Appendix 1 - Regulated Activity Regulated activity includes:
+Appendix 1 - Regulated Activity

+Regulated activity includes:

-- Teaching, training, instructing, caring for (see (c) below) or supervising children if the person is unsupervised, or providing advice or guidance on physical, emotional or educational well-being, or driving a vehicle only for children. - Work for a limited range of establishments (known as 'specified places', which include schools and colleges), with the opportunity for contact with children, but not including work done by supervised volunteers.
+- Teaching, training, instructing, caring for, or supervising children if the person is unsupervised; providing advice or guidance on physical, emotional or educational well-being; or driving a vehicle only for children. - Work for a limited range of establishments (known as 'specified places', which include schools and colleges), with the opportunity for contact with children, but not including work done by supervised volunteers.

-Work under (a) or (b) is regulated activity only if done regularly.
-Some activities are always regulated activities, regardless of frequency or whether they are supervised or not.
-This includes:
+The work described only constitutes regulated activity if undertaken on a regular basis.
+Some activities are always regulated, regardless of frequency or whether they are supervised or not.
+These include:

-- relevant personal care, or health care provided by or provided under the supervision of a health care professional: - personal care includes helping a child with eating and drinking for reasons of illness or disability or in connection with toileting, washing, bathing and dressing for reasons of age, illness or disability - health care means care for children provided by, or under the direction or supervision of, a regulated health care professional.
+- relevant personal care, or health care provided by or provided under the supervision of a health care professional - personal care, including helping a child with eating and drinking for reasons of illness or disability or in connection with toileting, washing, bathing and dressing for reasons of age, illness or disability - health care means care for children provided by, or under the direction or supervision of, a regulated health care professional.